Yuepce/Coursera_Machine_Learning/README.md

-## Solutions in Python / Jupyter Notebook for Machine Learning course by Andrew NG.
+## Assignment solutions for Andrew Ng's Machine Learning course

 I recently started working on the Machine Learning Course.
-Here is my solutions for the assignments from the course:
+Below are the links for the solutions.
+I used Python / Jupyter Notebook.

-1 - [Programming Exercise 1: Linear Regression]
+* [Programming Exercise 1: Linear Regression]